BFlameSwift/Uni-MuMER/README.md

 ## 🏃 Inference
-After the dataset is in place you can run **batch inference** over all three test sets with one of the two commands below.
+After the dataset is in place, you can run **batch inference** over all three test sets with one of the two commands below.

 ### Shell wrapper (recommended)
 ```bash